open-telemetry/opentelemetry-operator/docs/api.md

 secretRef is name of the authentication secret for RBDUser.
 If provided overrides keyring.
+Default is nil.
+More info: https://examples.k8s.io/volumes/rbd/README.md#how-to-use-it

 <table>
     <thead>